Days (603) 230-4042

 Other Important Phone Numbers

-The NHTI Safety Department commits itself to the highest standards of quality in promoting a safe and problem free educational environment for the NHTI community.
-Honesty and integrity is our creed in the administration of NHTI’s policies and procedures.
+The NHTI Campus Safety Department commits itself to the highest standards of quality in promoting a safe and problem free educational environment for the NHTI community.
+Honesty, Integrity and Respect are the attributes we emulate in the enforcement of the NHTI policies and procedures.

 Commitment to Safety